TylorS/typed/apps/website/content/guides/mounting-dom-output.md

 ---
 title: "Mounting DOM output"
-summary: "Render a live RenderEvent Fx into one real browser root with an explicit lifetime."
+summary: "Embed a live view at one owned browser root with a single explicit lifetime."
 section: "Template rendering"
 kind: "guide"
 order: 1